grantjenks/python-diskcache/README.rst

 Django is Python's most popular web framework and ships with several caching backends.
-Unfortunately the file-based cache in Django is essentially broken.
+Unfortunately the file-based cache in Django is essentially `broken`_.
 The culling method is random and large caches repeatedly scan a cache directory which slows linearly with growth.
 Can you really allow it to take sixty milliseconds to store a key in a cache with a thousand items?